Clay Mask Recipes

 CITRUS JUICES: Citrus juices contain circulation-boosting citric acid, help refresh facial skin, and are good to use for oily complexions.
 Some studies have shown that lemon juice may even out skin tone and lighten age spots.
 Orange juice is rich in Vitamin C, which refreshes skin cells and may help soften fine lines and wrinkles.
 Citrus oils may irritate dry, irritated, or sensitive skin.

 APPLE CIDER VINEGAR: Apple Cider Vinegar (ACV) can work wonders on the skin.
 It contains malic acid a great nonabrasive exfoliant and astringent.
 It also helps soothe itchy, dry skin.
+If you tend to have more oily, breakout-prone skin, then mixing our masks with some apple cider vinegar may be the answer you have been looking for.

 Even though ACV is mostly water it can be irritating to sensitive skin.
 I would suggest diluting it in a 1:2 solution (meaning 1 part ACV to 2 parts water).
 You can always increase the ACV if desired.